The Master of Construction Management (MCM) is designed for working professionals

 students have the flexibility of completing the program at their own pace while continuing

-The MST program is designed with sufficient flexibility to permit students to select a combination of courses in applied and supporting areas to meet individual career needs.
+The MCM program is designed with sufficient flexibility to permit students to select a combination of courses in applied and supporting areas to meet individual career needs.
 Additional courses provide the opportunity to develop special research and applications skills.

 The program includes 18 core requirements and 12 elective hours.
 Students are encouraged